I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 In this function, statesToGc

-is actually managing GC and is not closely related to reactivity.
+is actually managing GC and has little to do with reactivity.

 and adds this binding